Programme: Wednesday 1 July 2026

 3 - 4pm

-The second of three Kurling demonstrations with the opportunity to come and try and social games.
+The second of three Kurling demonstrations with the opportunity to come and try.

 3 - 5pm